mono/website/docs/gui/gtksharp/beginners-guide.md

 public static void ButtonPressHandler(object obj, ButtonPressEventArgs args)
 ```

 ButtonPressEventArgs is a class derived from EventArgs.
-The class ButtonPressEventArgs, like many others in Gtk#, adds a the property Gtk.Event (or something derived from Gtk.Event) to EventArgs.
+The class ButtonPressEventArgs, like many others in Gtk#, adds the property Gtk.Event (or something derived from Gtk.Event) to EventArgs.

 Gdk.Event types are: